N0tSure/orvisual-api/README.md

 }
 ```

-Thus each resource have description, which available by requesting `/profile/{resource}` endpoints.
+Thus each resource has a description, which available by requesting `/profile/{resource}` endpoints.
 The response will
-be in a [ALPS](http://alps.io/) format.
-This format provide descriptions of application-level semantics, see
+be in an [ALPS](http://alps.io/) format.
+This format provides descriptions of application-level semantics, see
 [Internet Draft](https://tools.ietf.org/html/draft-amundsen-richardson-foster-alps-02).

-Obtained response will contain list of descriptors at path `$.alps.descriptors`:
+The obtained response will contain a list of descriptors at path `$.alps.descriptors`:

-1. Representation of resource itself, which contains identifier of resource and list of `descriptors`, for each field
+1. Representation of resource itself, which contains an identifier of resource and list of `descriptors`, for each field
     of resource domain object

 2. Descriptors for all available operations, which contents return type of operation - `rt` and type of operation, see